Akshat2512/AI-Voice-Assistant/README.md

 - **Continuous Audio Streaming**: Used FastAPI to handle continuous streams of audio, enabling real-time processing and interaction.

-Here’s a sneak peek of the UI design:

 This is the user's login page.
 Here, you can login and create your new account and even change the password of your account.

 After opening app.py file, the main html page will directly be open.
-Here are the continued conversation between me and my chatbot.
+Here’s a sneak peek of the continued conversation between me and my chatbot.
 <p align="center">
 <img src="images/frontend1.png" alt="Image 1" style="height: 350px; width: 500px"><br>
 </p>